pegulabs/terms/alumnifire_terms.md

 validity thereof, or your use of the Service.

-**"Exchange"** describes the information exchange or other transactional interactions between Alumni facilitated by the Service.
+**"Exchange"** describes the information exchange or other transactional interactions between Members facilitated by the Service.

 **"Exchange Fee"** refers to any applicable transaction charge paid in consideration of the advice and information provided as part of an Exchange.